Houston: Economy

 The University of Houston System's annual impact on the Houston area's economy equates to that of a major corporation: $1.1 billion in new funds attracted annually to the Houston area, $3.13 billion in total economic benefit, and 24,000 local jobs generated.
 This is in addition to the 12,500 new graduates the U.H.
 System produces every year who enter the workforce in Houston and throughout Texas.
 These degree-holders tend to stay in Houston.
 After five years, 80.5% of graduates are still living and working in the region.

-In 2006, the Houston metropolitan area ranked first in Texas and third in the U.S. within the category of "Best Places for Business and Careers" by Forbes magazine.
 Ninety-one foreign governments have established consular offices in Houston's metropolitan area, the third-highest in the nation.
 Forty foreign governments maintain trade and commercial offices here with 23 active foreign chambers of commerce and trade associations.
 Twenty-five foreign banks representing 13 nations operate in Houston, providing financial assistance to the international community.

-In 2008, Houston received top ranking on Kiplinger's Personal Finance "Best Cities of 2008" list, which ranks cities on their local economy, employment opportunities, reasonable living costs, and quality of life.
-The city ranked fourth for highest increase in the local technological innovation over the preceding 15 years, according to Forbes magazine.
-In the same year, the city ranked second on the annual Fortune 500 list of company headquarters, first for Forbes magazine's "Best Cities for College Graduates", and first on their list of "Best Cities to Buy a Home".
-In 2010, the city was rated the best city for shopping, according to Forbes.

-In 2012, the city was ranked number one for paycheck worth by Forbes and in late May 2013, Houston was identified as America's top city for employment creation.

 In 2013, Houston was identified as the number one U.S. city for job creation by the U.S. Bureau of Statistics after it was not only the first major city to regain all the jobs lost in the preceding economic downturn, but also after the crash, more than two jobs were added for every one lost.
 Economist and vice president of research at the Greater Houston Partnership Patrick Jankowski attributed Houston's success to the ability of the region's real estate and energy industries to learn from historical mistakes.
 Furthermore, Jankowski stated that "more than 100 foreign-owned companies relocated, expanded or started new businesses in Houston" between 2008 and 2010, and this openness to external business boosted job creation during a period when domestic demand was problematically low.
-Also in 2013, Houston again appeared on Forbes list of "Best Places for Business and Careers".